Where to Eat Vegetarian Food in KL (Without Getting It Wrong)

 Buddhist vegetarian is different

 Chinese Buddhist vegetarian restaurants avoid onion, garlic, and leeks as part of religious practice.
-These places serve incredible mock meat dishes from soy and mushroom -- the flavours are nothing like what you'd expect from "vegetarian food."
+These places serve convincing mock meat dishes from soy and mushroom.
+The flavours are nothing like what you'd expect from "vegetarian food."

 The Stalls We Visit